Hazem-Ben-Khalfallah/mousify-mobile/README.md

 # mousify _mobile_
-This app enables a user to control his PC mouse via his android phone.
+This app enables a user to control his PC mouse via an android phone.
 This repository contains **mobile side** source code.

 Server side source code can be found in this [link](https://github.com/Hazem-Ben-Khalfallah/mousify-server)